-Ownership of Intellectual Property developed as a result of assigned institutional effort, including any effort normally associated with one's discipline and position, in education, research and service shall reside with GTRC.
-The general obligation to produce scholarly and creative works, such as textbooks, similar course material, books, journal articles, does not constitute a specific assignment for this purpose.
-Computer software is a scholarly activity but it does not necessarily constitute a specific assignment for this purpose.
-(See also Section 5.14.2.3).
+Ownership of Intellectual Property developed as a result of assigned institutional effort, including any effort normally associated with one's discipline and position, in education, research and service, shall reside with GTRC.

+The general obligation to produce scholarly and creative works, such as textbooks and associated supplementary material, books, journal articles, does not constitute a specific assignment for this purpose.
+Creation of computer Software is a scholarly activity and it may not necessarily constitute a specific assignment for this purpose.
+(See also Sections 5.14.2.3 and 4).